This article describes what steps you can take in case a server becomes infected with Cryptolocker, CryptoWall, or any other 'ransomware.'

-- If the infection has infected the OS of a system, you will need to perform a Bare Metal Restore of the most recent clean recovery point.
+- If the infection has infected the OS of a system, you will need to perform a Rapid Rollback or Bare Metal Restore of the most recent clean recovery point.

-- If ransomware has infected a snapshot-enabled NAS share on your Datto device, Technical Support has the ability to perform a rollback of the dataset to an earlier healthy point, if one is present.
+- If ransomware has infected a snapshot-enabled NAS share on your Datto device, you can perform an iSCSI rollback.

-Once you've identified a healthy data set, you can proceed with restoring files or performing a Bare Metal Restore.
+Once you've identified a healthy data set, you can proceed with restoration.

 As always, feel free to reach out to Technical Support if you need more help.